fthiella/Sql-mk-builder/README.md

 # Usage

-Create a .SQL file, specify in a comment the connection string (in perl DBI format) and the username and password, and a list of SQL queries separated by semicolon (and newline), and a build system, press Ctrl+B to execute the query.
+Create a .sql file, specify in a comment the connection string (in perl DBI format) and the username and password, and a list of SQL queries separated by semicolon (and newline), create a build system and assiciate your file with it, press Ctrl+B to execute the query.

 ![Run SQL Query](https://raw.githubusercontent.com/fthiella/Sql-mk-builder/master/builder.gif)